The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 You cool with that?

-Come on, Mether Limbaugh, you can't take this to the laundry.
+You can't take this to the lodge.

 How can you be so sure?

-If once it's established that the commerce clause doesn't exist and they can make us buy anything or pay a fine with as much money as they need, and with the track record we have, we know who these people are.
+If once it's established that the Commerce Clause doesn't exist and they can make us buy anything or pay a fine with as much money as they need and with the track record we have, we know who these people are.

 How can you automatically say they would not force you to buy a gun?

-What if some Republican president in Congress come along someday and think that you have to display the American flag and you have to own one just to get even with you, just to make you miserable.
+What if some Republican president in Congress come along someday and think that you have to display the American flag and you have to own one just to get even with you, just to make you miserable?

 That's the way you want to play the political game.